-178. Estimates of number of returnees to the state since the beginning of 2006 (UN assisted, state sponsored and spontaneous) vary, but according to IOM are in the vicinity of 307,000 with the overwhelming majority (around 300,000) being spontaneous.
+- 196. Estimates of number of returnees to the state since the beginning of 2006 (UN assisted, state sponsored and spontaneous) vary, but according to IOM are in the vicinity of 307,000 with the overwhelming majority (around 300,000) being spontaneous.
 As organized returns have been discontinued, the UN effort is concentrated on assisting spontaneous returns; this is mostly manifested in food and non-food item distribution to the returnees and providing assistance for their reintegration in the chosen location of settlement.
-(03/09)
+(03/09) - 197.
+A workshop entitled 'Creating Opportunities for Youth Employment in Sudan' organized jointly by GNU and 13 UN Agencies was held in Kadugli, Southern Kordofan State on 13 October 2009.
+The workshop aimed to create job opportunities for youths aged 15-24 years, in particular the returnees and demobilized soldiers.
+(10/09)

-3.1 BLUE NILE STATE (BNS)
+BLUE NILE STATE (BNS)